bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Features
 ~~~~~~~~

-For Axon.ivy users the following output formats are useful:
+For Axon Ivy users the following output formats are useful:

 General > Archive File
    Exports projects to a \*.zip or \*.tar file.